chamer79/Virtual-Happy-Heure/README.md

 ## Project Description

-A website that will randomly generate a cocktail recipe, and image, based on the based spirit choosen.
+A website that will randomly generate a cocktail recipe, with image, based on the based spirit choosen.

 ## API and Data Sample
 API data sample for requesting ingredients